|

 Journal of Medicine and Philosophy 24 (3): 267-287, June 1999.

-intellectual property claims of the biotechnology industry "represent a measure
+property claims of the biotechnology industry "represent a measure of encroachment

-of encroachment of commodification within health care."
-Informed consent is
+of commodification within health care."
+Informed consent is both a principle

-both a principle and practice needed to protect from exploitation of genetic
+and practice needed to protect from exploitation of genetic resources, as

-resources, as in the Moore case, where a patient's cancer cells were
+in the Moore case, where a patient's cancer cells were taken with his

-taken with his consent, for research that researchers knew prior to the taking
+consent, for research that researchers knew prior to the taking would lead

 -